otoolep/questdb.io/docs/sqlSELECT.md

 SAMPLE BY 30m;
 ```

-The following will return the averate trade notional (where notional is = q * p) by day:
+The following will return the average trade notional (where notional is = q * p) by day:
 ```sql
 SELECT timestamp, avg(quantity*price)
 FROM TRADES